stanislaw/simple_roles/README.md

 SimpleRoles is a Rails Engine providing simple Role System for any Rails 3 app.

-Initially, it was created as demo role-system to accompany [CanTango gem](https://github.com/kristianmandrup/cantango) initial installiation and usage, and intended to be very easy to setup & use.
+Initially it was created as demo role-system to accompany [CanTango gem](https://github.com/kristianmandrup/cantango) initial installiation and usage, and intended to be very easy to setup & use.

 Now it is good to be used as a real role system inspite of or due to its almost maximum simplicity.